BDE 4.14.0 Production release

 void insert(const ball::Attribute& value);

-// Add the specified value to this attribute set.
+/// Remove the specified value from this attribute set.
+Return

 bool remove(const ball::Attribute& value);